 “Go With The Flow”: Monday, October 13th

-Stories about accepting reality and not fighting it, river stories, stories about female menstrual cycles.
+Stories about accepting reality and not fighting it, river stories, and even stories about female menstrual cycles.

 “Train Wreck”: Monday, November 3rd

-Stories of terrible disasters, people that need to get their life in order.
+Stories of terrible disasters or accidents and wild ways of folks who really need to get their life in order.

 “Outside The Box”: Monday, December 8th